|

 off-roader.
 The Sportrak, which was introduced in 1990, is aimed at the leisure market, although it has been left behind by

 newer vehicles such as Honda's CR-V or the Toyota RAV4.
+A slight relaxation in the K-class rules has

 allowed these cars to be a little larger.
 The little five-door Move, designed in conjunction with IDEA in Italy, uses a 12-valve